anpham6/chrome-docs/source/document/plugins/breakdown.rst

       }
   }

-.. note:: There are only three lines of relevant TypeScript being used to check for upgrade compatibility.
+.. hint:: There are only three lines of relevant TypeScript being used to check for upgrade compatibility.
 Local file ".cjs" transformers offer the same functionality.

 Comments
 ========